bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_03.md

 module.exports = Blockchain;
 ```

-Next, let us change the api endpoint in main.js from createBlock to mineBlock,
+Next, let us set the mining difficulty, reward and change the api endpoint in main.js from createBlock to mineBlock,

 ```
+# mycode/main.js

+...
+const CryptoJs= require("crypto-js")
+...

 // create mycoin blockchain
 let mycoin = new Blockchain();
 // Set the difficulty based on your CPU speed